PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 const myWallet: StarknetWindowObject = await connect({ modalMode: "alwaysAsk", modalTheme: "light" });
 ```
-Then you have to authorize the wallet to communicate with your DAPP : see [wallet_getPermissions](#2-wallet_getpermissions)

 You can now use the commands proposed by the wallet :
 ```typescript